Ilha do Cardoso State Park: History

 and Supply, and in the 1990s transferred the Secretary of State for the Environment.

+In July 2023, the Caiçaras community living on Cardoso took over park operations in cooperation with state authorities, a "public-community conservation partnership".

 Environment

 Between December and February average temperatures are up to 25 C and there are constant rains.

 In July and August humidity is lower and average temperatures are 18 C in the day and 10 C at night.

 The park is in the Atlantic Forest biome.

 It has diverse vegetation including restinga, coastal forests and mangroves.

 The forest covers 90% of the island.

 The western side of the island has mangroves, and the coastal plain is mostly covered by restinga.

 Almost 1,000 plant species have been identified.

 The park lies in the Iguape-Cananéia-Paranaguá estuary lagoon complex that stretches from Peruíbe in São Paulo state to Paranaguá in Paraná.

 The complex is one of the largest breeding grounds for South Atlantic marine species.

 The park is home to endangered fauna such as the red-tailed amazon (Amazona brasiliensis) and the broad-snouted caiman (Caiman latirostris).

 The park has many species of bromeliad, which host invertebrate and vertebrate communities, which have been studied in detail.
 There are many archaeological sites holding ruins of human occupation from the colonial period, and a landmark of the Treaty of Tordesillas.